wwwebman/front-end-interview-questions/readme.md

 1. What is the main difference between `merge` and `rebase`? - [@answer](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

 ## Testing Questions
+1. Explain the difference between unit tests and integration tests? - [@answer--stackoverflow](https://stackoverflow.com/a/5357837/5513804)
 1. Tell about TDD.
 What advantages or disadvantages of this concept you know? [@answer--wiki](https://en.wikipedia.org/wiki/Test-driven_development)
 1. Explain the difference between unit tests and integration tests? - [@answer--stackoverflow](https://stackoverflow.com/a/5357837/5513804)
 1. Which frameworks/platforms do you use for test you code?